Boundary Calculus, Rigidity Islands, and Deformation Theory in Algebraic Phase Structures: Boundary Exact Sequences, Rigidity Islands, Classification, and Obstruction

 From the perspective of the boundary calculus, the boundary quotient $\mathcal B$ may be viewed as the global algebraic collapse of the stratified boundary

 Each boundary stratum contributes intrinsically to the non-rigid behavior encoded in $\mathcal B$, while the stratification by failure type and depth is forgotten in passing to the quotient.
-In this way, $\mathcal B$ encodes the same intrinsic boundary phenomena at a coarser, global level.
+In this way, $\mathcal B$ encodes corresponding intrinsic boundary phenomena at a coarser, global level.
 These principles are developed systematically in the following sections. \end{remark}